 - Errors in the paths in .emscripten.
 These are less likely if you update the file using emsdk.

 - Using older versions of LLVM.
-The correct versions come with the SDK, but if you’re building the environment from source see LLVM Backend (“Fastcomp”) for the proper repos for LLVM and Clang.
+The correct versions come with the SDK, but if you’re building the environment from source you should make sure to use the proper version of LLVM (which you can find using the emscripten-releases DEPS file and history; other versions might work, especially close-by ones, but are not tested by us and so not guaranteed to work).

 If none of the above is helpful, then please contact us for help.